Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 Catalogs, however, do not always tell the whole story.
 The blue Elite 95S shown below is an uncatalogued model, made exclusively for the Pilot board of directors and a small number of top shareholders, and packaged in a special box with a 15-ml bottle of Iroshizuku Tsuki-yo ink.

 Most of the companies listed in this article are now gone.
-I have seen pocket pens for sale in the U.S.A. from such makers as Muji and Ohto (fountain pens), and Zebra (ballpoint pens).
-These pens, unlike the fine writing instruments from Pilot, are sold at low prices, and the fountain pens are fitted with commodity steel nib units and designed to use short International cartridges.
-They are, nevertheless, quite serviceable, and when the fountain pens’ nibs are tuned they will write as well as the more expensive Pilot pens.
-Almost more to the point, they are very compact and will fit into the smallest of pockets.
+In addition to those from Kaimei and Pilot, I have seen pocket pens for sale in the U.S.A. from such makers as Muji and Ohto (fountain pens), and Zebra (ballpoint pens).
+These pens, unlike the pens from Kaimei and Pilot, are sold at very low prices, and the fountain pens are fitted with commodity steel nib units and are designed to use short International cartridges.
+They are, nevertheless, quite serviceable, and when the fountain pens’ nibs are tuned they will write very well, similarly to the more expensive Pilot pens.
+These low-priced pens are very compact, and they will fit into the smallest of pockets.
 The blue Ohto Tasche fountain pen shown here is only 329⁄32" (9.9 cm) in length when capped, and the tiny red Zebra Minna ballpoint is only 39⁄32" (8.3 cm) capped.

-As noted earlier, Takara and Tombow are still in business, although neither now offers pocket pens and whether Tombow offers fountain pens is unclear.
+As noted earlier, Kaimei, Takara (Shihodo Co.), and Tombow are still in business, although only Kaimei now offers pocket pens; and whether Tombow offers fountain pens is unclear.
 Makoto is also in business, offering pads and other stationery items as well as ballpoint pens, but not fountain pens.

 Stepping outside Japan again, we find the Moonman 80 Mini.
-This very short Chinese pen, jobbed by Shanghai Jingdian from an unidentified manufacturer, looks like a “squished” version of the Parker 45.
-Uncapping it reinforces that impression, as its nib assembly (nib, feed, and threaded collar) is a virtual duplicate of the 45’s, and the nib itself is in fact interchangeable with its Parker equivalent.
-Like the Rainbow 239, it has a short gripping section; overall, the 80 Mini is almost too short to be handled comfortably even when posted.
+This very short Chinese fountain pen (below, upper two images), jobbed by Shanghai Jingdian from an unidentified manufacturer, looks like a “squished” version of the classic Parker 45.
+Uncapping it reinforces that impression, as the 80 Mini’s nib assembly (nib, feed, and threaded collar) is fully interchangeable with its Parker equivalent.
+Like the Rainbow 239, the 80 Mini has a relatively short gripping section; and, as with the Rainbow, the cap does not post all the way down to the section trim ring.

 The purpose of flexibility in a music nib is to allow the tines to spread for drawing note bodies when writing music manuscripts.
 Modern Japanese “music” nibs are not true music nibs because they are not flexible.